content-left-bg.png

 Transport assistance schemes

-School transport assistance program for students with disabilities
+Department of Education—School transport assistance for students with disability

-• Bus Fare Assistance Program (BFAP) assists families with costs of transporting their children on an approved bus/ferry service to non-state schools outside the Brisbane City Council boundary
+• Bus fare assistance—for bus or ferry service to non-state schools outside the Brisbane City Council boundary

 WebPartZone1_2